Options when downloading data in our R package

 If tidy = FALSE, a list of data frames is returned, where the names of the list are the EconData series codes, and each data frame has a single column named ‘OBS_VALUE’ containing the data, with corresponding dates attached as rownames.
 Each data frame further has a "metadata" attribute providing information about the series.
 The entire list of data frames also has a "metadata" attribute, providing information about the dataset.
 If multiple datasets (or versions of a dataset if version is specified as ‘all’) are being queried, a list of such lists is returned.

 If tidy = TRUE and wide = TRUE (the default), a single data.table is returned where the first column is the date, and the remaining columns are series named by their EconData codes.
-Each series has two attributes: "label" provides a variable label combining important metadata from the "metadata" attribute in the non-tidy format, and "source.code" gives the series code assigned by the original data provider.
+Each series has two attributes: "label" provides a variable label combining important metadata from the "metadata" attribute in the non-tidy format, and "source_identifier" gives the series code assigned by the original data provider where available.
 The table has the same dataset-level "metadata" attribute as the list of data frames if tidy = FALSE.
-If multiple datasets (or versions of a dataset if version is specified as ‘all’) are being queried, a list of such data.table‘s is returned.
+If multiple datasets are being queried, a list of such data.table‘s is returned.

-If tidy = TRUE and wide = FALSE and compact = FALSE (the default), a named list of two data.table‘s is returned.
-The first, "data", has columns ‘code’, ‘date’ and ‘value’ providing the data in a long format.
+If tidy = TRUE and wide = FALSE and combine = FALSE (the default), a named list of two data.table‘s is returned.
+The first, "data", has columns ‘series_key’, ‘time_period’ and ‘obs_value’ providing the data in a long format.
 The second, "metadata", provides dataset and series-level matadata, with one row for each series.
-If compact = TRUE, these two datasets are combined, where all repetitive content is converted to factors for more efficient storage.
-If multiple datasets (or versions of a dataset if version is specified as ‘all’) are being queried, compact = FALSE gives a nested list, whereas compact = TRUE binds everything together to a single long frame.
-In general, if wide = FALSE, no attributes are attached to the tables or columns in the tables.
+If combine = TRUE, these two datasets are combined, where all repetitive content is converted to factors for more efficient storage.
+If multiple datasets are being queried, combine = FALSE gives a nested list, whereas combine = TRUE binds everything together to a single long frame.

 Examples